Subatomic Physics Research Tools and Instruments grants program

 • SAP-RTI grants – category 3: more than $325,000

 Under category 1, SAP-RTI grants are one-year awards.
-In exceptional cases, multi-year requests will be accepted.
-The onus is on the applicant to clearly explain the rationale.
-Under categories 2 and 3, SAP-RTI grants can be multi-year awards.
+In exceptional cases, multi-year requests will be accepted; however, the onus is on the applicant to clearly explain the rationale.
+Under categories 2 and 3, SAP-RTI grants can be single or multi-year awards.

 Regardless of the category, if the applicant can secure funding from other sources to complement the requested support from NSERC, this funding must be in place and confirmed at the time the application is submitted.
 Other sources may include contributions from NSERC Discovery Grants held by the applicant or co-applicants.
 The use of other types of NSERC grants is permitted, provided that prior written authorization is obtained from NSERC.